 California is one of those US states which is a paradise for outdoor lovers any time of the year!
-We’ve started a series about our favorite seasonal Cali hikes last autumn, then winter and spring (part 1, part 2) came and now we are about to share our ideas about summer hikes.
+We’ve started a series about our favorite seasonal Cali hikes last autumn, then winter and spring came, and now we are about to share our ideas about summer hikes.

 Summer is maybe the toughest season for hiking in California.
 The ocean coast is windy and foggy (especially in early summer) and because of this it feels cooler and it’s far less pleasant than in any other season.
 (Btw, based on our experience winter is the nicest season on the coast with lots of sunshine, pleasant temperature and almost no fog.)